raleel/mythras-srd/0005_Combat.md

 If a defender succeeds in parrying, then they can reduce an attacker's damage, if any, according to the comparative Size of the weapons used.

-- Parrying an attack with a weapon or shield of equal or greater Size deflects all damagedamage.
+- Parrying an attack with a weapon or shield of equal or greater Size deflects all damage.
-- Parrying with a weapon or shield of one Size less only deflects half damagedamage.
+- Parrying with a weapon or shield of one Size less only deflects half damage.
-- Parrying with a weapon or shield two or more Sizes less fails to deflect any damagedamage.
+- Parrying with a weapon or shield two or more Sizes less fails to deflect any damage.

 _For example, parrying a great axe (Huge) with a kite shield (also Huge) would block all damage; parrying it with a Longsword (Large) would halve the damage, and parrying it with a shortsword (Medium) would stop no damage at all._